 Next, we will show you how to perform partition repair and recovery in a few ways.

 How to do partition repair without data loss?
 We provide you with two easy ways to recover data from corrupted partition.

 Method 1.
 Recover Damaged Partition Using EaseUS Partition Recovery

-When you could not see partition you need in Windows Disk Management, it might be lost and the data on it could be lost with the partition table.
-Actually, the partition was not really lost, even if partition table was destroyed by virus or deleted accidentally.
-If partition table was destroyed by virus or other defects, professional partition recovery software - EaseUS Partition Recovery can help you to do damaged partition recovery.
-And here we recommend you backup your data in case of any accident.
+When you could not see the partition you need in Windows Disk Management, it might be lost and the data on it could be lost with the partition table.
+Actually, the partition was not really lost, even if the partition table was destroyed by a virus or deleted accidentally.
+Professional partition recovery software - EaseUS Partition Recovery can help you to do damaged partition recovery.

 Step 1.
 Run EaseUS Partition Recovery on your PC.